fontsource/google-font-metadata/README.md

 Furthermore, a variant is generated for each unique axis in the font, e.g. if `wdth` exists, `variants.wdth.normal.latin` will exist.
 Note that the `wght` axis is also included in each unique custom variant.

+Note that `standard` or `full` variants may not exist if there are no relevant axes in the font for that classification.
+This is to prevent duplicate variants with different names.

 Exports [`data/variable.json`](https://github.com/fontsource/google-font-metadata/tree/main/data/variable.json).

 ```json